IGonics/laravel-disqus-sso/README.md

 ## Usage

 Using this package is very easy.
-Add the following code **before** the Disqus initialisation:
+Add the following JavaScript code **before** the Disqus initialisation:

 ```JavaScript
 var disqus_config = function () {